hydraplatform/hydra-server/doc/devdocs/HydraDB/index.rst

 A network also contains scenarios, which are containers for network data.

  * project_id: The project in which this network resides.
- * network_id: Unique identifier
+ * id: Unique identifier
- * network_name: The name of the network.
+ * name: The name of the network.
 This is UNIQUE within a project.
- * network_description: A non-mandatory description
+ * description: A non-mandatory description
- * network_layout: Layout parameters for the network.
+ * layout: Layout parameters for the network.
  * status: A character, which can be A (active) or X (deleted)
  * projection: A string describing the map projection of the coordinates in the network.